Connect with others who understand.

 Chemotherapy

-Advanced chemotherapy often involves one or more chemotherapy drugs, which can kill cancer cells throughout the body.
+Advanced chemotherapy often involves one or more chemotherapy drugs.
+This often includes a platinum-based compound, which can kill cancer cells throughout the body.
 You may be given these medications before surgery (neoadjuvant chemotherapy) or after surgery (adjuvant chemotherapy).
-Chemotherapies commonly used to treat advanced ovarian cancer include Paraplatin (carboplatin), Platinol (cisplatin), and Taxol (paclitaxel).

-These medications often lead to side effects.
-While some chemotherapy side effects can be very unpleasant, they can usually be managed with interventions like medication, lifestyle changes, and physical therapy.
+Chemotherapy side effects can be very unpleasant, but in many cases, they can be managed with medication, lifestyle changes, and physical therapy.

 Nausea and Vomiting